-In terms of industry exposure, the domestic equity portfolio remains overweight the food producers and the health care sector, and underweight software & computer services and property.
+In terms of industry exposure, the domestic equity portfolio remains overweight the food producers and the healthcare sector and is underweight software & computer services and property.
 We believe the food producers have been impacted by a protracted negative cycle (in terms of rising input costs) and believe this will start to normalize in the period ahead.
 We believe this, combined with company-specific action, will positively impact their earnings.
-Our largest overweight positions relative to the benchmark include Woolworths, Pioneer and British American Tobacco.
+Our largest overweight positions relative to the equity benchmark include British American Tobacco, Tiger Brands and Woolworths.
 We believe these shares are good quality businesses trading at meaningful discounts to their fundamental value.

 The primary objective of the Perpetua MET Balanced Fund is to offer investors a moderate long term total return.
 The portfolio will be managed in compliance with prudential investment guidelines for retirement funds in South Africa to the extent allowed for by the Act.

 In order to achieve its objective, the investments normally to be included in the portfolio may comprise a combination of assets in liquid form, money market instruments, interest bearing instruments, bonds, debentures, corporate debt, equity securities, property securities, preference shares, convertible equities, derivatives and non-equity securities.